aidlran/cli-password-manager/README.md

    ```

 > **Note**
-> Open a new terminal to enable the aliases.
+> Open a new terminal to enable the changes.

 ## Uninstall